 The main goal of this project was to restore the sugar pine population by planting seedlings that are white pine blister rust resistant.
 White pine blister rust is a non-native invasive pathogen decimating sugar pines and other white pines.
 About 90-95% of sugar pines are susceptible to this rust.
 Another goal was to reforest local fire scars (land affected by forest fires), which is why we grew and planted a mix of native trees.

 These trees will provide habitat for the Bald Eagle, Northern goshawk, and the American marten - also coined as nature's most adorable assassin.
-More details on this project in our dedicated recap here.
+More details in our dedicated California project recap.

 Laguna Restoration Activity in California